 Sandra Pointet / Geneva Academy

 Our LLM promotes academic excellence and independent critical thinking.
-One of its core outputs is an LLM paper (6 ECTS credits) on a specific issue addressed by the programme and written under the guidance of a Faculty member.
+One of its core outputs is an LLM paper (6 ECTS) on a specific issue addressed by the programme and written under the guidance of a faculty member.

 This paper, written in English or French, gives students an opportunity to investigate a subject of special interest to them and deepen their knowledge and expertise through research as well as exchanges with experts, scholars and practitioners.

 Our teaching enables specialists to apply legal frameworks to complex situations – Afghanistan, Central African Republic, Colombia, Iraq, Syria – and challenging processes such as criminal proceedings, political transitions, international negotiations and humanitarian interventions.